atljeremy/JFMinimalNotifications/README.md

 JFMinimalNotification
 ===========

-This is an iOS UIView for presenting minimal notification view on both iPhone and iPad.
+This is an iOS UIView for presenting a beautiful notification that is highly configurable and works for both iPhone and iPad.
 JFMinimalNotification is only available in ARC and targets iOS 7.0+.
-JFMinimalNotification works for both iPhone and iPad.

 What It Looks Like:
 ------------------